hadley/adv-r/Subsetting.md

 * character vector: return elements with matching names
 * logical vector: return all elements where the corresponding logical value is `TRUE`

+(Note for integers that it's not just subsetting that you can do.)

+* lookup tables
+* expanding aggregated counts
+* ordering
+* matching by hand
+* logical vs integer, boolean vs sets

 ## nd subsetting

 For higher dimensions these are separated by commas.